 - Provide information about how to access public assistance, housing, and other social services.

 - Offer assistance with advocacy or support you if you want to advocate for yourself.

 - Put you in touch with all of our other services.

 The helpline is free, and confidential—and you can call us anonymously.
 Family members, friends, co-workers, or other service providers are welcome and encouraged to call the helpline for support and information too, and to find out how you can help someone you care about.

 If you are in immediate danger, please call 911.

-During the day, someone will answer your call directly.
-After hours, or on weekends or holidays, you’ll reach our answering service.
-They’ll ask for your first name and phone number, and a Partners for Peace hotline worker will call you back within 15 minutes.
+When you call you’ll reach our answering service.
+They’ll ask for your first name and phone number, and a Partners for Peace advocate will call you back within 15 minutes.